cesarvr/blog/content/post/istio-2.md

 ```

 This class will have a *read* method, that will take a HTTP header in the form of a [Buffer](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwjSxv6_q8feAhWSPFAKHX_lBwIQFjAAegQIBhAB&url=https%3A%2F%2Fnodejs.org%2Fapi%2Fbuffer.html&usg=AOvVaw1jQcAyZipqNZ410cf4j8HS).
-The Buffer object is just a Node.js abstraction to save binary data, we use the method *toString* to transform it into *utf-8* string.
+The Buffer object is just a Node.js abstraction to save binary data, we use the method *toString* to transform it to an *UTF-8* string.

 ### Parsing The HTTP Header

-We we transform the buffer into a string we are going to get something like this:
+When we transform the buffer into a string we are going to get something like this:

 ```sh
  GET /user HTTP/1.1